Kyoto, Japan | DIY Travel Guide

 To get to Higashiyama district from the area of Daiwa Roynet Ekimae Premier, go to Karasuma Nanajo bus stop and take 206 city bus.
 Alight at Kiyomizumichi bus stop.
 From there, walk for around 5 minutes to Ninenzaka.

-HOW TO GET TO KINKAKU-JI TEMPLE FROM HIGASHIYAMA
+HOW TO GET TO KINKAKU-JI FROM HIGASHIYAMA

-HOW TO GET TO KIFUNE SHRINE FROM KINKAKU-JI TEMPLE
+HOW TO GET TO KIFUNE SHRINE FROM KINKAKU-JI

-To get to Kifune Shrine from Kinkaku-ji Temple, go to Kinkakujimichi and take bus 205 to Kitaoji Bus Terminal.
+To get to Kifune Shrine from Kinkaku-ji, go to Kinkakujimichi and take bus 205 to Kitaoji Bus Terminal.
 Transfer to bus 34 to Ichihara Eki mae.
 From Ichihara Eki mae, walk to Ichihara Station.
 Take the Eizan Karuma Line to Kibuneguchi Station.
 There’s a bus that will take to near Kifune Shrine or walk around 30mins to the shrine.
 Total travel time is around 1 hour and 30 minutes.

 HOW TO GET TO KYOTO STATION FROM KIFUNE SHRINE